SyncfusionExamples/How-to-bring-the-tree-node-into-view-by-scrolling-in-wpf-treeview/README.md

-# How to bring the tree node into view by scrolling in WPF TreeView
+# How to Bring the Tree Node into View by Scrolling in WPF TreeView?

 This repository describes how to bring the tree node into view by scrolling in [WPF TreeView](https://www.syncfusion.com/wpf-controls/treeview) (SfTreeView).